Slack vs Discord: Everything You Need to Know

 Some notification settings in Slack

-You can even have a robot voice speak your notifications to you (which is handy when you’re in the middle of a game session, not to mention quite cool).
+You can even have a robot voice read your notifications to you (which is handy when you’re in the middle of a game session, not to mention quite cool).

-While in Discord you can mute channels for a certain time, in Slack you can set notification schedules and even reminder notifications.
+While you can mute channels for a certain amount of time in Discord, you can set notification schedules and even reminder notifications in Slack.

 Slack also allows you to set notifications for specific keywords so that you get notified whenever they are mentioned anywhere.